MAkzent/DJT-frontend-coding-challenge/QnA.md

 > If you could go back and give yourself advice at the beginning of the project, what would it be?

 - I planned most of the project intially, but I still feel that I could have improved my performance by creating a task Kanban as it would enable me to visually see all the tasks that where done and which ones are taking longer than expected.
 Another thing that would have been great advice would be to have created a time schedule for myself such that I have perosnal time goals.
+I also think that a refresher in CSS would have enabled me to work much faster.

 > Did you learn anything new?

 - Yes.
 A lot.
-The most importnat thing I learnt was how much I still need to learn regarding Frameworks used today.
+The most important thing I learnt was how much I still need to learn regarding Frameworks and CSS.
 I put in a lot of time and effort into this challenge and I was still not able to finish the whole thing, but I think that the time doing this has been extreamly valuable to me.
-Now I trully know where are my weak points are.
+Now I trully know where are my weak points are. and where I can learn the most

 Particularly what I learned in this challenge was how to manage state components between files more in depth.
 Its not my first time that I manage state components, but I think that this challenge further enhanced my understading of them.
+I also intuitively understand functions, but I never had too much experience applying them to change CSS attributes or things of sorts which I felt was very interesting.

 > Do you feel that this assignment allowed you to showcase your abilities effectively?